Want to make your own vertical herb spiral garden? This compact space saving design can be made with just a few basic steps.

-STEP 1: Measuring up – Have someone hold or bang the stake into the central point of the ground where you want to position your herb spiral.
-To determine the perimeter, stretch out the string attached to the centre stake to mark out your circle, drawing a line in the soil with the other stake or bamboo cane tied on the end of it (or use chalk if you are marking out a hard surface).
+Have someone hold or bang the stake into the central point of the ground where you want to position your herb spiral.
+To determine the perimeter, stretch out the string attached to the centre stake to mark out your circle.
+Draw a line in the soil with the other stake or bamboo cane tied on the end of it.
+Or use chalk if you are marking out a hard surface.

 The diameter averages between 1.5 – 2m (5 – 6.5 ft) or 750cm – 1m (2.5 – 3.25 ft) from the centre.